-Conduct curbside collection of recyclable materials, transport the recyclable materials to a processing site and maintain established buyers or markets for the recyclables.
+- Conduct franchised trash collection and recycling services in coordination with the debris hauling firm. - Conduct curbside collection of recyclable materials, transport the recyclable materials to a processing site and maintain established buyers or markets for the recyclables.

-2.9.4 Debris Monitor Firm
+2.9.3 Debris Monitor Firm

-- Perform truck certifications. - Perform on-site, street-level debris monitoring at all collection sites. - Conduct disposal monitoring to document the disposal of disaster debris at approved DMSs and at final disposal or end use locations. - Support monitoring and documentation of hazardous tree removal and specialized debris removal programs such as waterways debris removal and private property debris removal. - Audit debris hauler invoices and certify they are ready for payment by the City.
+- Perform truck certifications. - Perform on-site, street-level debris monitoring at all collection sites. - Conduct disposal monitoring to document the disposal of disaster debris at approved DMSs and at final disposal or end use locations.

+- Support monitoring and documentation of hazardous tree removal and specialized debris removal programs such as waterways debris removal and private property debris removal. - Audit debris hauler invoices and certify they are ready for payment by the City.